wdnlotm/bulk2sc_GMVAE/_0_data_download/README.md

-Running the R script file, `download_lung_GSE130148.R`, will download `.RData` file and extract/save the raw count table file, the gene name file, and the barcode file.
+Running the R script file, `download_lung_GSE130148.R`, will download a `.RData` file and extract-save a raw count table file, a gene name file, and a barcode file.
 ```
 $ Rscript download_lung_GSE130148.R
 ```